lauradubach/AZ-900/Sites/Azure storage services.md

 The endpoint format for Azure Storage services varies and is typically shown in a specific table format.

-# Describe Azure storage redundancy:
+# Describe Azure storage redundancy

 ## Azure Storage Redundancy Overview